wsteadman/wsteadman/README.md

   <img src="https://github.com/user-attachments/assets/5262921c-1fa7-4e16-9db9-2678dbfbfe07" alt="Will Avatar" width="300"/>
 </p>

-🎓 Data Scientist | 📊 Financial Analyst | 🧠 Machine Learning Enthusiast
+🎓 Data Science Student| 📊 Financial Analyst | 🧠 Machine Learning Enthusiast

 I am currently a student at the University of Notre Dame, and I love uncovering insights from data and building solutions that make a difference!